ton-connect/sdk/guidelines/work-with-localhost.md

    ```bash
    ngrok http 3000
    ```
-2. Replace local URLs in the manifest and app code with the ngrok URL.
+2. Set the ngrok URL in your Telegram Mini App's settings.

 ---

-## 🧩 Special Case: Browser Extensions Wallets
+## ⚙️ Special Case: Browser Extensions Wallets

-If you want to test locally with full wallet compatibility(include browser extensions), here is a working solution:
+If you want to test locally with browser extensions wallets, here is a working solution:

 ### 🔐 Step-by-step: